lhindman/cs253-lab08/README.md

 Today's Date: February 1, 2016
 ```
 <br />
-4. Implement the PrintMenu() function.
-PrintMenu() has a ShoppingCart parameter, and outputs a menu of options to manipulate the shopping cart.
-Each option is represented by a single character.
-Build and output the menu within the function.

-If the an invalid character is entered, continue to prompt for a valid choice. *Hint: Implement Quit before implementing other options.*
+4. Implement the program menu in the provided main.c source file.
+You may implement this directly in main() or by creating a PrintMenu() function that takes a ShoppingCart as a parameter.
+Each option is represented by a single character as shown in the example output below.
+If the an invalid character is entered, continue to prompt for a valid choice.
-Call PrintMenu() in the main() function.
 Continue to execute the menu until the user enters q to Quit.

-<br /><br />
+*Hint: Implement Quit before implementing other options.*

 ```
-MENU
+PROGRAM MENU
 a - Add item to cart
 r - Remove item from cart
 c - Change item quantity